kbroman/kbroman.github.io/pages/software.md

 ### <a name="broman"></a>[R/broman](http://github.com/kbroman/broman)

-Various R functions that I find useful.
+Various R functions that I find useful, assembled into an R package.

 ---